-Water butts are a great way to collect rain – a free and eco-friendly resource.
+Water butts are a great way to collect rain – a free and eco-friendly resource especially important as a sustainable garden idea.
 As rainy days become more frequent, it’s the perfect time to invest in a butt.
 The water can be reused on your garden and house plants, or in your greenhouse.
 This is much better for plant health, as it is without purification unlike tap water.

 The low winter sunlight can create magical effects in the garden, silhouetting leafless trees and backlighting tall plants and grasses, especially on frosty mornings.

-'Positioning plants to make the most of it will add another dimension to the winter garden', says Debbie Roberts, while Cheryl Cummings recommends positioning a sculpture to add focus and charm whatever the weather.
+'Positioning plants to make the most of it will add another dimension to the winter garden', says Debbie Roberts, while Cheryl Cummings recommends positioning yard art to add focus and charm whatever the weather.